I am co-organizing a special session “Prosody in Social Interaction” with Dr. Marc D. Pell on Speech Prosody 2018.

-I am working as a postdoctoral fellow and then a full-time research associate in the Neuropragmatics and Emotion lab in the School of Communication Sciences and Disorders in the faculty of Medicine, McGill University.
+I have been working as a postdoctoral fellow and then a full-time research associate in the Neuropragmatics and Emotion lab in the School of Communication Sciences and Disorders in the faculty of Medicine, McGill University.
 I got my BS in Psychology from the School of Psychological and Cognitive Sciences, East China Normal University (Shanghai) and a PhD in Cognitive Neuroscience from the School of Psychological and Cognitive Sciences, Peking University (Beijing).

 Supported by three distinguished postdoctoral training scholarships, I have developed a research project examining how inter-cultural communication shapes the way that persuasive-ness, trustworthiness and confidence are encoded in and decoded from the human voice in Pell Lab (led by Dr. Marc Pell, McGill University), and a research project examining how social status and mentalizing process affect communication of (over-, dis-)respectful-ness, (im)politeness and (in)directness in Center for Brain and Cognitive Sciences (led by Dr. Xiaolin Zhou, Peking University).
 I employ multiple methodologies including EEG/ERPs, fMRI, eye-tracking, perceptual experiments and acoustic analysis.